 Using the punchplatform you don't need to master the Ceph concepts: the PunchPlatform hides the details and exposes a high level view.
 The Ceph cluster is, just like any other components, automatically deployed and monitored.
 Only its main characteristics must be well understood.

 The punch archiving service can also be deployed on top of a posix filesystem.
 It must then be mounted on all the required cluster nodes.

 This can for example be a NFS shared storage, in which case resiliency and scalability must be addressed by the underlying shared storage solution (e.g. RAID mechanism in the storage hardware).

-The benefit of using the archiving service instead of writing dat to plain files is that you can then extract and manage your archive data easily using the punchplatform features (indexing/statistics/automatic purge/replayability).
+The benefit of using the archiving service instead of writing data to plain files is that you can extract and manage your archive data easily using the punchplatform features (indexing/statistics/automatic purge/replayability).
 If you write data to files on your own it will be up to you to think of all these details.

-Elasticsearch for meta-data¶
+Elasticsearch for metadata¶

 - a global overview of you data through Kibana dashboards: you know where is your data, you can compute statistics on specific time-ranges, etc.